richardmands/realEstateMarketplace/README.md

 My Version of Udacity Real Estate Marketplace

 The capstone will build upon the knowledge you have gained in the course in order to build a decentralized housing product.

-This repository contains Smart Contract code in Solidity (using Truffle), tests (also using Truffle) and dApp scaffolding (React).
+This repository contains Smart Contract code in Solidity (using Truffle), tests (also using Truffle), dApp scaffolding (React) and ZoKrates for simulated verification of ownership.

 ## NFTs on OpenSea
 https://testnets.opensea.io/collection/capstone-bnnnpllu2b